nooga/let-go/README.md

 ## Running

 Sure, you can!
-Just keep in mind that we're not there yet and this is not Clojure yet and will probably blow up in your face at this stage.
+Just keep in mind that we're not there yet and it will likely blow up in your face.
 Just remember to leave an issue when it does 😊

 The best way to take `let-go` for a spin right now is to clone this repo and run the REPL like this: